Joseph W. Steele, Attorney at Law

 - The Wounded Warriors Project

-Joe and his family have called Utah home since 1989, and currently reside in Sandy.
-Joe was drawn here by Utah’s strong family culture, and – as an avid skier and mountain biker – by Utah’s great access to these and other outdoor activities.
+My family and I have called Utah home since 1989, and currently reside in Sandy.
+I was drawn here by Utah’s strong family culture, and – as an avid skier and mountain biker – by Utah’s great access to these and other outdoor activities.